U.S. Aftermarket Service Index (ASI) Study

 With 280 million registered vehicles in the United States, every one of them requires service.
 Vehicle maintenance, repair, oil change and tire revenue exceeds $296 billion, of which aftermarket providers capture 70% share while franchised dealers capture 30%.
-As the automotive industry continues to experience clear service shifts with longer vehicle life spans, more miles driven per vehicle and increasing mileage between required maintenance, the competition for customer’s service dollars will only get more intense.
+As the automotive industry continues to experience clear service shifts with improved vehicle quality, increasing mileage between required maintenance, and exploration into mobile service offerings, the competition for customer’s service dollars will only get more intense.

-Like CSI, J.D.
-Power’s new Aftermarket Service Index (ASI) Study measures the service experience but emphasizes customers with 4-10 years of vehicle ownership—a critical period during which vehicle warranty and most maintenance programs expire.
+The J.D.
+Power Aftermarket Service Index (ASI) Study measures the full range of the customer service experience but emphasizes customers with 4-10 years of vehicle ownership—a critical period during which vehicle warranty and most maintenance programs expire.
 The ASI Study focuses on the service experience with the aftermarket service providers in the Do it for Me (DIFM) market.

-Top performers are benchmarked based on survey findings that are segmented into two key categories: Oil Change/General Maintenance and Tire Repair/Replacement.
+Top performers are benchmarked based on survey findings that are segmented into three key categories: Full Service Maintenance & Repair, Quick Oil Change and Tire Replacement.

 Service experience analysis includes: